5 Min Read

 Contents

-Sometimes this question gets asked while they’re still in the idea stage, but many times a woman has already engaged and confronted the other woman and I hear about it after it’s happened.
+Sometimes this question gets asked while it’s still in the idea stage, but many times a woman has already engaged and confronted the other woman, and I hear about it after it’s happened.

-Unfortunately, many don't think long and hard enough about whether or not it's really a good idea.
-Since it feels like the right thing to do, they allow their emotions to determine their actions instead of their head.
+Unfortunately, many don't think long and hard enough about whether it's really a good idea.

 Why Women Confront The Other Woman

 Being cheated on will ignite a firestorm of insecurities in women (and in men too).
-Most partner’s think their spouse cheating is somehow a result on their own shortcomings.
+Most partner’s think their spouse cheating is somehow a result of their own shortcomings – they're not good enough.

 Although that’s not true, when your spouse cheats it’s easy to think you’re the reason.